wulms/bidsconvertr/README.md

 | sessions\_id\_new      | c(“0”, “2”, “4”, “6”)                                                                                                     | The folder (and session) names after conversion.
 These can be identical to “sessions\_id\_old”.
 But note, that in BIDS a number is the way to go. |
 | mri\_sequences         | “T1\|T2\|DTI\|fmr\|rest\|rs\|func\|FLAIR\|smartbrain\|survey\|smart\|ffe\|tse”                                            | These are regular expressions, which should be matched to your MRI sequence ID’s.                                                                 |

-Information in the user settings file
+Table 1: Information in the user settings file

 Now you have edited your “user\_settings.R” file.